discoverygarden/basic_ingest/README.md

 contains a list of mapping objects supporting the following structure:

 * `uri`: the URI of the model to apply this mapping to
-* `media_type`: the ID of the media type this model should be mapped to
+* `media_type`: the ID of the media type this model should be mapped to, use media to redirect to the generic media upload page
 * `display_hints`: a sequence of display hint URIs applicable to the given Media type, to narrow down the selection list.